PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### UX Rule

-- On click of each grant or click expand icon, Expand that Grant.
+- On click of grant or expand icon, Grant will expand.
 - For each types, show separate table.
 - Each table have some common and some different column.
 - Common column for all types :